-I cannot stress enough the importance of choosing the right CDL school.
+I cannot stress the importance of choosing the right CDL school enough.

 In order to get your truck driving career started off on the right foot, it’s critical that you choose the right type of CDL training that suits YOU.

-- Maybe you don’t have the extra money kicking around to invest in costly tuition for a training school, nor do you qualify for any financial aid.
+- Maybe you don’t have the extra money to invest in costly tuition for a training school, nor do you qualify for any financial aid.